mywrites/mywrites.github.io/general_requirements.md

 title: "Requirements"
 category: "Cybersecurity"
 ---
+You must satisfy requirements referenced in the tables below.
+Ensure you comply with these specifications prior to contacting the Game Warden team.

 ## General
-You must satisfy general requirements referenced in the table below.
-Ensure you comply with these specifications prior to contacting the Game Warden team.

 | **Requirements**                            | **Details**                                        |
 | --------------------------------------------| --------------------------------------------------|